saket-maheshwary/detox/README.md

 ## Implementation Details

 This repo demonstrates the implementation of a model that is capable of detecting different types of toxicity like threats, obscenity, insults, and identity-based hate in the comments.
 This model was able to achieve ROC AUC score of **0.95** after 5 fold cross validation.
+ROC AUC was the preferred metric choice over accuracy due to class imbalance problem.

 ### Dataset